Skip to Main Navigation

 Overview

-The Republic of Seychelles lies northeast of Madagascar, an archipelago of 115 islands with almost 98,000 citizens, three-quarters of whom live on the main island of Mahé.
-Seychelles has the highest gross domestic product (GDP) per capita in Africa, at $12.3 billion (2020).
-It is highly dependent on tourism and fisheries, and climate change poses long-term sustainability risks.
+The Republic of Seychelles is an archipelago of 115 islands northeast of Madagascar.
+The country has a total population of 121,355 people, three-quarters of whom live on the main island of Mahé.
+Seychelles has Africa's highest gross domestic product (GDP) per capita, at $16.7 billion (2023).
+Its economy is highly dependent on tourism and fisheries, and climate change poses long-term sustainability risks.

 Political Context

-Independent since 1976, the Seychelles is a relatively young democracy.
-The first multiparty presidential election was held in 1993 after the adoption of a new constitution.
+Independent since 1976, Seychelles is a relatively young democracy.
+The first multiparty presidential election was held in 1993 after adopting a new constitution.
 The latest presidential and parliamentary elections took place in October 2020, bringing an opposition candidate, Wavel Ramkalawan, to the Presidency for the first time since the introduction of democratic elections.
-Ramkalawan’s Linyon Demokratic Sesel party also won the most seats in the national parliament.
+Ramkalawan’s Linyon Demokratic Seselwa party also won the most seats in the national parliament.
 With well-established democratic institutions, Seychelles' political environment is expected to remain stable.
-Mr. Ramkalawan’s administration seems determined to tackle corruption and improve living standards.
-Nine members of the previous government are currently being sued for allegedly misappropriating funds.
-A new bill aimed at strengthening the Anti-Corruption Commission and anti-money laundering legislation was introduced in May 2022.
-However, rising inequality and unemployment among youth are of concern but unlikely to cause social unrest.
-The next general election will take place in 2025.
+The next general election will take place in September 2025.

 Economic Developments and Outlook